 - Scan your device for viruses and malware — Run a thorough antivirus scan (e.g. Malwarebytes) to check for spyware, keyloggers, and other malware.
 Keep your system, browsers, and apps up-to-date.

 - Keep an eye on your credit report — Most hackers are eager to make profits from using others’ identities, so watch out on your credit report to get the earliest alert.
-Due to the pandemic, you can check credit reports weekly for free at AnnualCreditReport.com until December 2023.
+You can check credit reports weekly for free at AnnualCreditReport.com.

 - Use professional identity protection tools — Get yourself peace of mind by letting ID protection products (e.g. Identity Force, Aura) do the monitoring and alerting job.